AlexsLemonade/refinebio/README.md

 ### Running Locally

-_Note: The following steps assume you have already installed PostgreSQL (>=9.4) and Python (>=3.5) on Ubuntu 16.04 and higher, as well as OSX.
+_Note: The following steps assume you have already installed Python (>=3.5) on a system running Ubuntu 16.04 and higher, or OSX.
 OSX users will need [Docker for Mac](https://www.docker.com/docker-mac) installed, as well as Homebrew, for to `brew install iproute2mac git-crypt git-lfs`._